cosc2336-ds-alg/assg07/README.md

 linked the issue with the 'Feedback' Pull request in this assignment repository before beginning.

 For the first task you will implement the ability to append a new value onto the end of our `List` of values.
-You will first do this by implementing a regular member function named `append()`.
+You will first do this by implementing a regular member function named `append()` (`task1_1` subtask).
 This function takes an `int` value as input, which is the value to append to the end of the list.
 This function should actually return a reference to a `List` as its result.
 You will not be creating a new `List` to return, but you will simply be returning a reference to the instance from the member function.
 The reason for this will become apparent when you implement the overloaded operator.
 To return a reference to this instance, simply do a

 ```c++
    return *this;